roninkenji/transmission-docker/README.md

 ### Network Ports:
  * 9091 : Transmission rpc interface.
- * 51413 : Default BitTorrent communications port the Transmission uses.
+ * 64005 : Default BitTorrent communications port the Transmission uses.
+ * 64000-64010 : Port range for Transmission to use.